pouyakary/comment/README.md

 ## Are you using KFCS?

-If you're coding with [KFCS](https://github.com/karyfoundation/comment/wiki) you most probably use either [Comment IV](https://github.com/karyfoundation/comment) or [Comment 3](https://github.com/karyfoundation/comment-3).
+If you're coding with [Kary Comments](https://github.com/pmkary/comment/wiki) you most probably use either [Comment IV](http://comment.kary.us) or [Comment III](https://github.com/pmkary/comment-3).
 The experience on Comment IV has been dramatically improved over time and it's now a very fast experience creating comments, however that requires many switching over applications:

 ```
 cmd + alt  -->  to go to Comment IV